leothorp/sentry-javascript/MIGRATION.md

 The `Offline` integration has been removed in favor of the offline transport wrapper: http://docs.sentry.io/platforms/javascript/configuration/transports/#offline-caching

+## Removal of `Sentry.configureScope`.

+The top level `Sentry.configureScope` function has been removed.
+Instead, you should use the `Sentry.getCurrentScope()` to access and mutate the current scope.

 ## Other changes

 - Remove `spanStatusfromHttpCode` in favour of `getSpanStatusFromHttpCode` (#10361)